 Our newest project, Nepal, began as a result of the massive earthquakes that rocked the country and killed more than 8,000 people in April of 2015.
 As a result, Wine To Water began relief efforts as much of the water and sanitation infrastructure was completely destroyed.
 Millions have been left without access to clean water and have turned to drinking straight from the streets and fields.
 Water filtration and clean water capturing (rainwater) are a desperate need as people try to cope with the rebuilding of their lives.
 Please join us on a trip to Nepal or support this great country in recovery with your generous donation.

 Although the U.S. does not have the same large-scale water crisis problems much of the developing world has, there is a crisis none-the-less.
 We, the people of the United States, cannot ignore the significant water issues of our own country.
 Wine To Water has kicked off our first domestic water project in 2015 by focusing on water shed cleanup and restoration in our own backyard, the Appalachian Mountains.
 We feel the responsibility to ensure our kids and grandkids have access to the same water resources we so often take for granted today.

 We stay very busy with the projects listed above.
-However, if you think you have a worthwhile project that deserves our attention, please fill out the form below.
+However, if you think you have a worthwhile project that deserves our attention, please fill out the form (left).
 We'll do our best to respond quickly.

 *If the proposed project is not in a country that we currently work, then it is unlikely that we will be able to take on the new project.